tom-krieger/remediate_install/README.md

 ## TODOs

-- Add options to configure prox access to the internet for downloading Docker, docker.compose, Remediaste compose file and so on
+- Add options to configure proxy access to the internet for downloading Docker, docker-compose, Remediaste compose file and so on

 ## Contributors